nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 To expand.

 ##### `NAME`
-* The name of the person who has made the order.
+* The name of the customer who has placed the order.
-* The name of the person must not be empty, it can take in numbers, characters or a mix of both.
+* The name of the customer must not be empty, it can take in numbers, letters or a mix of both.

 :information_source: _Fun Fact: Elon Musk, the world richest man has a son named X Æ A-12._